danielmg97/julia-object-system/README.md

 # julia-object-system
-Extending Julia through meta-programming to create an object system like CLOS
+The aim of this project is to extend Julia through meta-programming to create an object system like CLOS with the basic multiple dispatch mechanisms.